01 May 2009 (Friday) - Go (Back) To Jail

 Whilst on the theme of epically breasted, Matt has bought NeverWinter Nights and has started playing it.
 Oh dear – just think of all that time he’ll fritter away.
 A grown man playing silly games like that (!)

 And then Tuesday Night is Sci-Fi night.
 We’re coming to the end of “The Adventures of Big Nose”.
 It’s quite good – shame the series got cancelled…

 06 May 2009 (Wednesday) - Architecture, Cars, Rivers....

 I took my car for its MOT after work today.
 I’ve had it nearly a year – time flies.
 It’s due a service as well, which will cost a small fortune.
 I reminded the nice man that I’ve been paying monthly into a policy they offer, and the nice man said that it would all be OK – that would cover the cost.
 I’ve worked out that I’ve only paid in half the amount they quoted for the service.
 But if they don’t notice, I won’t tell them.
 Isn’t it always the way – you fork out a packet on a new front door for the house, totally forgetting the car service is due.

-I then walked home along the river and
+I then walked home along the river and watched

-venture into the depths of Coghurst woods, or the Firehills.
+the depths of Coghurst woods, or the Firehills.
 In waterways five miles from the nearest roads

 there would be abandoned prams, bikes and petrol cans.
 Even when we moved to

 Over on Beer in the Evening I (and another chap) would seem to have caused some offence.
 Apparently I was rather scathing about a local pub.
 I won’t say which one it was for fear of causing any more upset, but let’s just say that given two pubs next door to each other, one serving five fine ales, and the other serving “relaxed gentlemen” who only know one word (yes – it *does* begin with the letter “F”), which one would you avoid?